 Strong liberal arts programs require community outreach opportunities wherein students are allowed to serve both their immediate communities and the larger, global community.
-Following are some of the outreach programs at Lynchburg College:
+Following are some of the outreach programs at University of Lynchburg:

 Contact: Ed Polloway (firstname.lastname@example.org)

 The educational program in St. Lucia started in 2003 with a workshop for 50 special education teachers.
 As a result, eleven students have come from St. Lucia to complete their bachelor’s or master’s degrees.
 Another 25 educators earned their MEd in school counseling on St. Lucia.
 The May-June 2011 service-learning program screened preschoolers for health-related, developmental, and educational needs.
 LC students mentored and tutored adolescents at risk; international relations students worked to understand governmental and cultural considerations in St. Lucia.

 Contact: Chris Gibbons (email@example.com)

 SERVE is an acronym for Students Engaged in Responsible Volunteer Experiences.
-The mission of SERVE is to assist the students, faculty, and staff of Lynchburg College in connecting with campus, community, and global volunteer experiences that interest and encourage them to engage in lifelong service learning that will affect them and their community.
+The mission of SERVE is to assist the students, faculty, and staff of University of Lynchburg in connecting with campus, community, and global volunteer experiences that interest and encourage them to engage in lifelong service learning that will affect them and their community.